torismorgan/Adventure-game/README.md

 #### Ayo Olasupo

-- Set up the Room and Item classes with basic properties and functions.
+- Set up the Room class with basic properties and functions.

-- Helped create the design report and game logo.

-- Made the first version of the UML diagram to show class connections.
+- Made the subclsses for the room class

 #### Chidera Okeke

-- Created the Player and Game classes, detailing what they do.
+- Created the Player classes, detailing what they do.

 - Built the inventory system for Player, including ways to pick up and use items.

-- Worked on how Player interacts with Room objects.

 #### Chidalu Okeke

-- Designed the NPC and Puzzle classes, adding key properties and functions.
+- Designed the NPC and item classes, adding key properties and functions.

 - Set up how NPCs interact with Player, including special behaviors for Ghost and WhisperingVoice.

-- Created a UML diagram and their connection between classes
+- fixed the style errors and made corrections for all the classes

 #### Orisakite Morgan-Owiriwa

-- Reviewed and improved the  final UML diagram with team feedback.
+- Resolved merge conflicts and managed the repo

-- Checked for repeated functions in similar classes to keep the design simple.

-- Helped organize the README file and project layout.
+- Made the Game, GameDisplay and Puzzle class

+-Fixed style errors and made corrections in all the classes